-Elementary Greek.-M. and F. at 10 a. m., and Tu. and Th.,
+Elementary Greek.-M. and F. at 10 a. m., and Tu. and Th.

-at 2.30 p. m.
 This class is intended for beginners in Greek, and for those who have insufficient preparation to enter Greek I. Students whose work is satisfactory will be admitted to a Matriculation examination in Greek held in April.
 The statement made under Elementary Latin regarding additional work required is applicable here also.

 Text Book: White: First Greek Book.
 Other books will be announced at the beginning of the session.

-1. Tu.
-Th. and S. at 10 a. m.
+1. Tu., Th. and S. at 10 a. m.

 Prerequisite.-Matriculation Greek.
 Plato: Apology.
 Euripides: Alcestis.
 Greek Grammar.
 Greek Prose Composition.
 Exercises in sight translation.

 Books Recommended: Plato: Apology (Adam's, Macmillan).
-Euripides: Alcestis (Blakeney's, Bell London).
-Fletcher and Nicholson: Greek Prose.
-Composition (Copp Clark, Toronto).
-Goodwin-Gulick: Greek Grennar (Ginn)
+Euripides Alessis (Blakeney's, Bell, London).
+Fletcher and Nicholson: Greek Prose Composition (Copp Clark, Toronto).
+Goodwin-Gulick: Greek Grammar (Ginn).